Neuquén Province: History

 The Neuquén Province receives its name from the Neuquén River.

-The term "Neuquén" derives from the Mapudungun word "Nehuenken" meaning drafty, which the aborigines used for the river.
+The term "Neuquén" derives from the Mapudungun (a local dialect of the Mapuche language) word "Nehuenken" meaning drafty, which the aborigines used for the river.
 The word (without the accentuation) is a palindrome.

 Lácar Department in Neuquén Province has the southernmost known remains of maize before it was further diffused by the Inca Empire.
 Maize remains were found as far south as 40°19' S in Melinquina, with it being found inside pottery dated to 730 ±80 BP and 920 ±60 BP.
-This maize was probably brought across the Andes from Chile.
+This maize was probably brought across the Andes from Peru during the Inca Empire that also reached Chile.

+Agriculture was practised in Pre-Hispanic Argentina as far south as southern Mendoza Province just north of Neuquén Province.
+Agriculture was at times practised beyond this limit in nearby areas of Patagonia but populations reverted at times to non-agricultural lifestyles.
+By the time of the Spanish arrival to the area (1550s) there is no record of agriculture being practised in northern Patagonia.
+The extensive Patagonian grasslands and an associated abundance of guanaco game may have contributed for the indigenous populations to favour a hunter-gathered lifestyle.

-Inhabited by Tehuelches and Pehuenche, the territory was initially explored by conquistadores coming from Chile.
-In 1670 a Jesuit priest established in Chiloé Archipelago, Nicolás Mascardi, founded the Jesuit mission Nuestra Senora de Nahuel Huapi.
+Inhabited by Tehuelches and Pehuenche at the time of European contact, the territory was initially explored by conquistadores coming from Chile.
+In 1670 Nicolás Mascardi, a Jesuit priest established in Chiloé Archipelago, founded the mission Nuestra Señora de Nahuel Huapi on the northern shores of Nahuel Huapi Lake.
 The Jesuit missions lasted few years and the last mission in Neuquén was destroyed in 1717.
 The suppression of the Society of Jesus in 1767 halted further missionary activity.